Legoless/Haystack/Wiki/Categories.md

 Categories
 =======

-This document describes functions in categories in detail.
+This document describes methods in Objective-C categories in detail.
 Categories are not in any particular order.
 To be updated.

 ## UIKit